Dr. Nicole Frederick, Principal

 (989) 755-1144 ext.
 202

 Hello!
 My name is Jennalyce Beery and this will be my third year working at Bethlehem Lutheran School after graduating from Saginaw Valley State University with my education degree.
 I grew up in the small town of Chesaning, going to Chesaning schools throughout elementary, middle, and high school.
 Growing up as the youngest of five children, I was deeply blessed to have a missionary for a father who spread the gospel everywhere he went.
-I now have 8 nieces and nephews with one more on the way and I love being around children.
+I now have 9 nieces and nephews.
 I enjoy playing piano, reading, spending time with family, and riding four wheelers on the farm.

 I am extremely excited to have the opportunity to teach both 2nd and 3rd grade at Bethlehem Lutheran School this year.
 This year my second and third grade students will be learning religion, reading, writing, math, science, handwriting, and social studies in my classroom.
 I am looking forward to what this school year brings as I teach my students core subjects as well as share God's love with them.

 (989) 755-1144 ext.
 203